lgladdy/SkyRemote/README.md

 Miranda is a UPnP browser that lets you browse a UPnP client, and while the Sky+HD box requires a few specific changes to work with it, it pretty much does the job of browsing available methods, and lets you send things to it.

 SkyRemote makes this a bit easier, by completely automating the detection of a Sky+HD box and loading the relative xml files to provide the data, and giving a simple "control" command which allows you to perform any of the "SkyPlay" control endpoint methods.

+To run the script, you'll need python installed.
+You already have this if you're on a mac, and probably on linux too.
+Then you can run:

+    python skyRemote.py

-These are currently:
+These available "control" commands are currently:

 * `GetMediaInfo_Ext`
 * `X_NDS_SetUserPIN` Send the user's PIN (Used to unlock pre-watershed channels and recorded programming)